 Free Tram Zone

-From 1 January, there will be a new Free Tram Zone in Melbourne’s CBD and Docklands.
-Travel on trams within this zone is free, however, if your journey starts or finishes outside the Free Tram Zone you'll need to touch on with a topped-up myki to ensure you have a valid ticket.
+Tram travel within this zone is free, however, if your journey starts or finishes outside the Free Tram Zone you'll need to touch on with a topped-up myki to ensure you have a valid ticket.

 Travelling by bus or train will still require a valid myki even within this new Free Tram Zone.